MiracleBryan/EShopMicroservices/README.md

 | POST              | /products/                    | Create a new product        |
 | PUT               | /products/{id}                | Update a product            |
 | DELETE            | /products/{id}                | Remove a product            |

+## Run With Docker

+1. Run docker with docker compose btn

+2. Open command line

+3. Type "docker ps" to check current running container

+4. Type "docker exec -it <container id> bash" to enter postgres

+5. "\l" to list db and "\c <database name>" to connect database

+6. "\d" to check tables